RHoNE VALLEY

 Châteauneuf-du-Pape

-•Chapelle St. Theodoric is an unusual domaine.
-The grapes for the wines come from 3 ha of Chateauneuf du Pape and were acquired in 2009 by the American wine importer Peter Weygandt.
-Vineyard management and winemaking are done by Domaine de Christia
+Chapelle St. Theodoric is unusual domaine.
+The grapes for the wine come from 3 ha of Chateauneuf du Pape, and were acquired in 2009 by the American wine importer Peter Weygandt.
+The vineyard management and winemaking are done by Domaine de Christia

 3 ha